pauliacomi/pauliacomi.github.com/academic.md

 Raitenhaslach, Germany.
 This was the first PhD student organised symposium on Metal-Organic Frameworks and a massive success, with over 100 attendees from 70 institutions and 10 countries.
-I was also responsible for the event website: <http://www.docmof.com>.
+I was also responsible for the event website.

 In 2017 spent 6 weeks in the Center for Surface Chemistry and Catalysis in Leuven, Belgium, focusing on MOF synthesis and